 Cool off with a trip to a NORD pool

-Go for a dip in a pool within the network of the New Orleans Recreation Department, free of charge.
+Go for a dip in a pool within the New Orleans Recreation Development network, free of charge.

 Visit Milton H. Latter Memorial Library